XinyuJiangCMU/slime/examples/eval/terminal_bench/README.md

 - `model_name` is auto-normalized to `openai/<model>` if you omit the prefix.
 - The TB client auto-adds `/evaluate` if you give a bare host:port.
 - `task_id` / `task_ids` overrides `n_tasks` when provided.
+- `dataset_path` lets you run from any working directory.

 ## Step 5: Tell Slime to use the delegate rollout